8th Macclesfield (St Paul’s)

 This welcome pack will hopefully answer any questions that you may have regarding the Scout Association and our Group.

 Each section is run by a volunteer leader with a 3-year cyclical programme.
 To ensure achieving the highest awards for each section, you should attend all meetings, activities and events.
-Missing out on top awards will cause trouble joining in District, County or nationally sponsored events.
+If your child fails to attend some meetings, it means they could be missing out on top awards that will cause difficulty in joining in District, County, National or international sponsored events.

 Monthly payments are used to cover insurance, hall rental costs and consumables used by activities.
 Please sign up for gift aid to help us fundraise for the group.